Coding-Ninja/comprehension.js/README.md

 comprehension.js
 ================

-basis list comprehension for js.
+basic list comprehension for js.

 This is my crappy version.